 Helsingfors entrance (Moyano section)

 Approximately 3h drive (180km) from El Calafate, near the hosteria Helsingfors on Google maps.
-You can reach this entrance by driving on roads RP11, RN40 and RP21 (gravel road).
+You can reach this entrance by driving on roads RP11, RN40 and RP21 (gravel roads).

 Entrance to the Guanaco section

 Approximately 3h drive (155km) from El Calafate, located close to Puesto Rio Guanaco on Google maps.
-You can reach it by driving on roads RP11, RN40 and RP69 (gravel road).
+You can reach it by driving on roads RP11, RN40 and RP69 (gravel roads).

 How much does it cost to enter Los Glaciares?